-- 15. Management of a Single Case in Staff.
+- 14. Management of a Single Case in Staff.
 LTCH/RH must immediately implement outbreak control measures for a suspect outbreak.
 Even if the staff exposure was to a specific area of the LTCH/RH, consideration must be given to applying outbreak control measures to the entire LTCH/RH.
 Staff who have tested positive and symptomatic cannot attend work.
-In exceptional circumstances when a staff member has been deemed critical, the staff member who has tested positive and whose symptoms have resolved, or they remain asymptomatic may return to work under work self-isolation after a certain number of days.
-For details refer to the COVID-19 Quick Reference Public Health Guidance on Testing and Clearance April 10, 2020, or as amended. - 16.
+Staff who have tested positive and have symptom resolution and are deemed critical may return to work under work-self-isolation.
+Residents with high risk exposures to the staff case should be placed in self-isolation and cared for using droplet and contact precautions.
+Staff contacts with high risk exposures should be in self-isolation.
+If required to work for continuity of operations in the homes, consider "work-self-isolation".
+Staff contacts with medium risk exposures should be self-monitoring. - 15.
 Testing.
-Please refer to the update on guidance for testing issued April 15, 2020 or as amended.
-It is available at york.ca/healthprofessionals under "Testing for COVID-19". - 17.
+Please refer to the update on guidance for testing issued April 8, 2020.
+It is available at york.ca/healthprofessionals under "Testing for COVID-19". - 16.
 Required Steps in an Outbreak.
 If an outbreak is declared at the LTCH/RH, the following measures must be taken: - 1.
-New resident admissions are not allowed until the outbreak is over.

-- 2. No re-admission of residents until the outbreak is over. - 3.
+New resident admissions are not allowed until the outbreak is over. - 2.
+No re-admission of residents until the outbreak is over. - 3.
 If residents are taken by family out of the LTCH/RH, they may not be readmitted until the outbreak is over. - 4.
-For residents that leave the LTCH/RH for an out-patient visit, the LTCH/RH must provide a mask and the resident, if tolerated, wear a mask while out and screened upon their return. - 5.
-Discontinue all non-essential activities.
-For example, pet visitation programs must be stopped for the duration of the outbreak. - 18.
+For residents that leave the LTCH/RH for an out-patient visit, the LTCH/RH must provide a mask and the resident, if tolerated, wear a mask while out and screened upon their return.

+- 5. Discontinue all non-essential activities.
+For example, pet visitation programs must be stopped for the duration of the outbreak. - 17.
 Ensure COVID-19 Preparedness.
-LTCH/RH, in consultation with their Joint Health and Safety Committees or Health and Safety Representatives, if any, must ensure measures are taken to prepare the LTCH/RH for a COVID-19 outbreak including: ensuring outbreak swab kits are available, ensuring sufficient personal protective equipment (PPE) is available, ensuring appropriate stewardship and conversation of PPE is followed, training of staff on the use of PPE, reviewing advanced directives for all residents, reviewing communications protocols, reviewing staffing schedules and tracking where all employees work, reviewing internal activities to ensure physical distancing and reviewing environmental cleaning protocols, and develop polices to manage staff who may have been exposed to COVID-19. - 19.
+LTCH/RH, in consultation with their Joint Health and Safety Committees or Health and Safety Representatives, if any, must ensure measures are taken to prepare the LTCH/RH for a COVID-19 outbreak including: ensuring outbreak swab kits are available, ensuring sufficient personal protective equipment (PPE) is available, ensuring appropriate stewardship and conversation of PPE is followed, training of staff on the use of PPE, reviewing advanced directives for all residents, reviewing communications protocols, reviewing staffing schedules and tracking where all employees work, reviewing internal activities to ensure physical distancing and reviewing environmental cleaning protocols, and develop polices to manage staff who may have been exposed to COVID-19. - 18.
 Communications.
 LTCH/RH must keep staff and residents informed about COVID-19.
 Staff must be reminded to monitor themselves for COVID-19 symptoms at all times, and to immediately self-isolate if they develop symptoms.
 Signage in the LTCH/RH must be clear about COVID-19, including signs and symptoms of COVID-19, and steps that must be taken if COVID-19 is suspected or confirmed in staff or a resident.
-Issuing a media release to the public is the responsibility of the institution but should be done in collaboration with the public health unit. - 20.
+Issuing a media release to the public is the responsibility of the institution but should be done in collaboration with the public health unit. - 19.
 Food and Product Deliveries.
 Food and product deliveries should be dropped in an identified area and active screening of delivery personnel should be done prior to entering the LTCH/RH.